Pranathi2011/IntrusionDetectionAndPrevention/README.md

 Additionally, the IDPS will alert the user if an anomaly is detected based on the number of events in a short period or unusual event patterns recognized by the Isolation Forest algorithm.

-## Customization

-You can customize various aspects of the IDPS, such as the monitoring intervals, anomaly detection thresholds, and logging options, by editing the corresponding variables and parameters in the `idps.py`,  `monitor.py` and `detector.py` scripts.

-## Limitations and Future Work

-This IDPS is a basic implementation and has several limitations.
-The anomaly detection system could be further enhanced by incorporating more advanced machine learning algorithms, statistical models, or event pattern analysis.
-Integrating the IDPS with other security tools and platforms can also improve its effectiveness.